Variables in Python

 Alex

-These are three different variables: changing the case in a variable name creates a completely new variable.
+Three different variables: changing the case in a variable name creates a completely new one.